RamboRogers/runparakeet/README.md

 > hosts so you can use the real Triton implementation provided by PyTorch.
 > Jetson images also need standard build tooling preinstalled:
 > `sudo apt-get install build-essential python3-dev cmake ninja-build ffmpeg sox libsndfile1 python3-wheel`.
+> Because the Jetson wheel for `youtokentome` is also missing, install it with
+> `pip install --no-build-isolation youtokentome==1.0.6` **before** the main
+> requirements to reuse the Cython toolchain from your environment (the
+> Dockerfile already performs these steps for you).

 ## Running the service